1. an act, process, or instance of recovering,

 Submit all work through our submission manager here.

-We prefer fewer than 3,000 words for prose and no more than three poems per submission. **Please submit all poems in one document.**
+We prefer fewer than 3,000 words for prose, under 1,000 for flash, and no more than three poems per submission. **Please submit all poems in one document.**

 We interpret recovery broadly: grief, war, exile, divorce, abuse, bigotry, illness, injury, addiction, loss of innocence, and any other topic where recovery presents itself.
 Recovery may be early stage, middle stage, late stage, or no stage.
 Failure and doubt are also part of recovery.
 We will not define recovery as necessarily requiring success.